 Post 2: Every year, thousands of animals find the care they need at Potter League for Animals until they’re adopted by loving families.
 That’s thousands of animals who, without support from the PLFA community, may have never found their new best friends!

-In honor of [insert pet’s name] and the second chances PLFA provides, I’m supporting the 33rd annual Heart & Sole Walk for Animals – will you help me?
+In honor of [insert pet’s name] and the second chances PLFA provides, I’m supporting the 34th annual Heart & Sole Walk for Animals – will you help me?
 Together, we can help animals find their new best friends.
 Donate today!
-[Insert a link to your Heart & Sole Walk for Animals fundraiser.] #HeartandSole2022
+[Insert a link to your Heart & Sole Walk for Animals fundraiser.] #HeartandSole2023

-Post 3: This year I am supporting the 33rd annual Heart & Sole Walk for Animals and it’s got me thinking: What would you forego, just for one day, to help change an animal’s life?
+Post 3: This year I am supporting the 34th annual Heart & Sole Walk for Animals, and it's got me thinking: What would you forego, just for one day, to help change an animal’s life?